StatisticalRethinkingJulia/MCMCBenchmarks.jl/docs/src/benchmarks.md

 * Ubuntu 18.04
 * Intel(R) Core(TM) i7-4790K CPU @ 4.00GHz

 Before proceeding to the results, a few caveats should be noted.
 (1) Turing's performance may improve over time as it matures.
-(2) memory allocations and garbage collection time are not applicable for CmdStan because the heavy lifting is performed in C++.
+(2) memory allocations and garbage collection time are not applicable for CmdStan because the heavy lifting is performed in C++ where it is not measured.
 (3) Compared to Stan, Turing and DynamicHMC exhibit poor scalability in large part due to the use of forward mode autodiff.
 As soon as the reverse mode autodiff package [Zygote](https://github.com/FluxML/Zygote.jl) matures in Julia, it will become the default autodiff in MCMCBenchmarks.

 ### Gaussian